top of page

 Floral tea set

-It's too cold for the scone van to be out on the road so we are just concentrating on private bookings through February.
-We will be back at Ripley Farmer's Market in March just in time for Mother's Day.
+It's too cold for the scone van to be out on the road, so we are focusing on private bookings through February.
+We will return to Ripley Farmer's Market in March, just in time for Mother's Day.
 If you would like to preorder cakes, send me a message using the contact form on the website.
-Customer favourites like Battenburg, Lemon Drizzle and Floral Cupcakes are available to preorder.
-These are boxed and could be given as a present so do get in touch with as much time as possible if this interests you.
+Customer favourites like Battenburg, Lemon Drizzle, and Floral Cupcakes are available for preorder.
+These are boxed and make lovely gifts, so do get in touch with ample time if this interests you.

-Until next time.
-Happy Valentine's all.
-Love is love however you show it.
+Until next time, happy Valentine's Day to all!
+Love is love, however you choose to express it.

 x Mel